QuackenbushLab/NetworkDataCompanion/README.md

 # Installing

+The package requires the "GenomicDataCommons", "edgeR", "recount", "recount3" bioconductor packages to be installed prior to the main installation.

 To install and use the library:
 - first install.packages("devtools")
 - then install the library with devtools::install() (provided you are at the project folder)